Viktor Orbán: Leader of the Opposition (2002–2010)

 In the 2004 European Parliament election, the ruling Hungarian Socialist Party was heavily defeated by the opposition conservative Fidesz.
 Fidesz gained 47.4% of the vote and 12 of Hungary's 24 seats.

 Orbán was the Fidesz candidate for the parliamentary election in 2006.
 Fidesz and its new-old candidate failed again to gain a majority in this election, which initially put Orbán's future political career as the leader of Fidesz in question.
 However, after fighting with the Socialist-Liberal coalition, Orbán's position resolidified, and he was elected president of Fidesz for yet another term in May 2007.

-On 17 September 2006, an audio recording surfaced from a closed-door Hungarian Socialist Party meeting, which was held on 26 May 2006, in which Hungarian Prime Minister Ferenc Gyurcsány gave an obscenity-laden speech.
-The leak ignited mass protests.
 On 1 November, Orbán and his party announced their plans to stage several large-scale demonstrations across Hungary on the anniversary of the Soviet suppression of the 1956 Revolution.
 The events were intended to serve as a memorial to the victims of the Soviet invasion and a protest against police brutality during the 23 October unrest in Budapest.
 Planned events included a candlelight vigil march across Budapest.
 However, the demonstrations were small and petered out by the end of the year.
-A new round of demonstrations expected in the spring of 2007 did not materialize.

 On 1 October 2006, Fidesz won the municipal elections, which counterbalanced the MSZP-led government's power to some extent.
 Fidesz won 15 of 23 mayoralties in Hungary's largest cities—although it narrowly lost Budapest to the Liberal Party—and majorities in 18 of 20 regional assemblies.

-On 9 March 2008, a national referendum took place on revoking government reforms which introduced doctor fees per visit and medical fees paid per number of days spent in hospital as well as tuition fees in higher education.
+On 9 March 2008, a national referendum took place on revoking government reforms which introduced doctor fees per visit and medical fees paid per number of days spent in hospital, as well as tuition fees in higher education.
 Fidesz initiated the referendum against the ruling MSZP.
-The procedure for the referendum started on 23 October 2006, when Orbán announced they would hand in seven questions to the National Electorate Office, three of which (on abolishing copayments, daily fees and college tuition fees) were officially approved on 17 December 2007 and called on 24 January 2008.
+The procedure for the referendum started on 23 October 2006, when Orbán announced they would hand in seven questions to the National Electorate Office, three of which (on abolishing copayments, daily fees, and college tuition fees) were officially approved on 17 December 2007 and called on 24 January 2008.
 The referendum passed, a significant victory for Fidesz.

 In the 2009 European Parliament election, Fidesz won by a large margin, garnering 56.36% of votes and 14 of Hungary's 22 seats.